wildcardcorp/castle.documentation/working-with-content/introduction/user-accounts-and-roles.rst

 ~~~~~~

 -  has a user account, so can log in
--  can add content, but only in specific areas, and can't change anything outside of this area; often users are given a "home area," to treat as personal space where they can add content.
+-  can add content, but only in specific areas, and can't change anything outside of this area; often users are given a "home area," to treat as personal space where they can add content
 -  can not publish content so that it is visible to the anonymous web surfer, even content which they added; a person with manager role must approve content for publishing